lucat1/quercia/README.md

 - pages are statically rendered at build time (SSG)

-- dev mode with HMR and hot reloading
+- dev mode with HMR and `react-hot-loader`

 - lightweight and extensible client-side routing